Growing Tough Crops: Dahlias

 *BIOFUNGICIDE™ is only available in the United States.
 All BIOFUNGICIDE™ products are available under BIOSTIMULANT in Canada and Latin America.
 For more information, ask your Sales Representative.

-If you have more questions about growing dahlias, contact your plant supplier or your Premier Tech Horticulture Grower Services representative for more information on using the proper growing medium for your crops.
+If you have more questions about growing dahlias, contact your plant supplier or your Premier Tech Grower Services representative for more information on using the proper growing medium for your crops.

 PRO-MIX® is a registered trademark of PREMIER HORTICULTURE Ltd.